Another man accuses late U. of Michigan doctor of sex abuse - WHIZ News

 Another man, Robert Julian Stone, told the AP on Wednesday that Anderson assaulted him during a medical appointment at the university’s health center in 1971.
 Stone said he alerted university officials last summer, inspired by the national #MeToo movement against sexual misconduct.

-Bailey said he decided to come forward to corroborate Stone after Anderson’s family members told the News he never could have done such a thing.
+Bailey said he decided to come forward to corroborate Stone after Anderson’s children told the News he never could have done such a thing.

 “It just sort of irritated me.
 I mean, I’m sure no one thinks their father or mother can do anything like this.
 But it does happen, and my story is factual,” he said.